apetbrz/advent-of-code-2025/README.md

 # Advent of Code 2025

 I'm going out of my way to do each day in a different language.
+Why?
+Because I felt like it.

 ### Progress:
 - Day 1: Rust `rustc 1.88.0 (6b00bc388 2025-06-23)`